314study/314study.github.io/index.md

 'The pages that have a darker background are easier on the eye but the landing page picture could be better." - Sean Brown, UH alumni
 'It looks like a great way to connect with peers and get help with classes that may be particularly tough.' -Kahlin, UH student
+'Neat and organized, but the heading is a little hard to read.' -Kailey, UH student